sreedeepEK/Portfolio-Projects/README.md

 ## Connect with Me
-If you're interested in connecting or discussing potential collaborations, feel free to reach out through [LinkedIn](www.linkedin.com/in/sreedeepek) or [email](letsmail.sree@gmail.com).
+If you're interested in connecting or discussing potential collaborations, feel free to reach out through [LinkedIn](www.linkedin.com/in/sreedeepek).